-An annual physical, taking medications properly, dental check-ups – the list of things seniors need to do to remain healthy sees endless.
+An annual physical, taking medications properly, dental check-ups with the Dentist – the list of things seniors need to do to remain healthy sees endless.
 While this may be true, when you reach your Golden Years, it’s more important than ever to take a proactive stance with your health.

 Corporate Wellness App

 CircleCare provides companies with a platform and tools to motivate their employees via positive reinforcements and rewards to establish and maintain healthy lifestyle choices.